kailIII/restaurant-1/README.md

                                  restaurant

-It's simple restaurant website build on jsf 2.2, Spring, Hibernate, PrimeFaces and PrettyFaces.
+It's simple restaurant website build on jsf 2.2, Spring, Spring mvc, Hibernate, PrimeFaces, PrettyFaces and log4j2.

 To work with project i recommend to import db from root dir.
 Project is already configured to work with mariadb from xampp.